ShyamAkash/ICT-mcq-generator/readme.md

-# ICT from ABC — MCQ Generator
+# ictfromabc — MCQ Generator

 A desktop tool that generates bilingual (Sinhala / English) IT multiple-choice questions and exports them as ready-to-use Word documents, formatted to match